hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-composer.md

 ./prereqs-ubuntu.sh
 ```

+> You should be able to now call the `npm` and `docker` commands.
+If you have issues running either of these on Ubuntu, attempt logging out of the VM and logging back in.

 ## Technical Prerequisites - Mac OS

 To install Hyperledger Composer in your Mac you can either follow this video or the guided the procedure in the official [Hyperledger Composer Documentation](https://hyperledger.github.io/composer/latest/installing/installing-prereqs.html#macos).